NickHackman/Attr-rs/README.md

 #### :x: Duplicate attributes

-In Ruby the `attr` macros are provided `Symbols` which are required to be unique and therefore this crate seeks to emulate that behavior, mostly because it just makes sense, and therefore will error on duplicate fields.
+In Ruby the `attr` macros are provided `Symbols` which are required to be unique and therefore this crate seeks to emulate that behavior, mostly because it just makes sense, and therefore will error on duplicate fields

 #### :x: Unknown attribute

-Creating getters and setters for an nonexistent field in a `struct` makes no sense.
+Creating getters and setters for an nonexistent field in a `struct` makes no sense

 #### :x: Provided attribute isn't an Identifier

-Providing a `Literal` like `6` to create a getters and setters for makes no sense and neither does providing a `Group` like `(Hello)`.
+Providing a `Literal` like `6` to create a getters and setters for makes no sense and neither does providing a `Group` like `(Hello)`

 _All Errors are compile time errors_